 The concrete foundation of the demolished dormitory is clearly visible in St. Mary Catholic Residential School.
 Brenda Norrell's web site gives very specific locations of the 2 grave sites in this former school.

 The mass grave in St. Mary Mission and Residential School was in the Fraser River Heritage Park located off 5th Avenue east of Stave Lake Street in Mission, British Columbia.
 In 1965, all of the buildings of the school were demolished due to deterioration.
 Today, the only physical remaining traces are some cement foundations scattered throughout Fraser River Heritage Park.
-According to the "Hidden From History Hidden From History " dated 10 April 2008, there are two grave sites in this area:
+According to the "Hidden From History " dated 10 April 2008, there are two grave sites in this area:

 Since these allegations are not supported by archaeological evidence, they must be treated as personal beliefs at this time.
 Despite the lack of scientific support, it is certain that helpless First Nation parents who lost the custody of their children had suffered severely.
 Many Aboriginal families were destroyed and their cultural heritage lost.
 Few manage to retain their languages and family names.
 Ironically, most Native children were worse off in residential schools where parental love and care are both absent.
 Some suffered emotional, physical and sexual abuse (confirmed by Prime Minister Stephen Harper's 2008 apology below) from their caregivers in a system where there was little or no accountability.